-What is it about fall that always makes me want to put a chicken in the oven and bake bread.
-It is the same each year.
+What is it about fall that always makes me want to roast a chicken and bake bread?
+It is the same every year.
 Cozy, warm, comfort food – don’t you just love this time of year?
-This little chicken was grown by my friend Ben over at Casa Cano Farms, and I have to say, it must have been a very content little guy, because it was the happiest tasting chicken I’ve ever had.
-If you’ve ever experienced angry chicken, you’ll understand what I mean.
-You really can taste a difference.
+This little chicken was grown by my friend Ben over at Casa Cano Farms and I have to say it was the happiest tasting chicken I’ve ever had.

-This recipe for Mr. Ben’s Mustard Roasted Chicken with Drippin’s Cauliflower is a cinch to make and perfect for brisk fall nights.
-The chicken is “spatchcocked” which is basically a fancy way of saying the chicken is butterflied.
-It’s a simple technique – which allows the chicken to cook quickly and evenly, perfect for busy week nights.
 It requires cutting out the backbone with a sturdy pair of kitchen scissors and then opening it up and flattening it out.
-Here it’s rubbed with a mustard marinade and placed over a bed of cauliflower steaks, then into the oven it goes.
+Here it’s rubbed with a mustard marinade and placed over a bed of cauliflower steaks, then into the oven, it goes.
 It requires about 15-20 minutes of prep, and the oven does the rest of the work.
 The flavorful juices drip all over the cauliflower and when it comes out, both are cooked to perfection and the house smells divine.

-To butterfly or spatchcock a chicken, place the chicken breast side down on a flat surface.
-Remove neck and organs.
-Cut along both sides of the backbone, removing it and saving it for stock.
+To spatchcock a chicken, place the chicken breast-side down on a flat surface.
+Remove the neck and organs from the cavity.

 Save the leftover bones and tidbits for chicken broth, which can be frozen and used for soups and stews later on.